ryanfreckleton/gitlab-ce/doc/update/upgrading_from_source.md

 ### 4. Update Node

+NOTE: Beginning in GitLab 11.8, we only support node 8 or higher, and dropped support for node 6.
+Be sure to upgrade if necessary.

 GitLab utilizes [webpack](http://webpack.js.org) to compile frontend assets.
-This requires a minimum version of node v6.0.0.
+This requires a minimum version of node v8.10.0.

 You can check which version you are running with `node -v`.
-If you are running a version older than `v6.0.0` you will need to update to a newer version.
+If you are running a version older than `v8.10.0` you will need to update to a newer version.
 You can find instructions to install from community maintained packages or compile from source at the nodejs.org website.

 <https://nodejs.org/en/download/>

-GitLab also requires the use of yarn `>= v1.2.0` to manage JavaScript dependencies.
+GitLab also requires the use of yarn `>= v1.10.0` to manage JavaScript dependencies.

 ```bash